Charles Rennie Mackintosh

 Mackintosh at the Willow

-The major restoration project led by The Trust, will conserve and interpret the building’s unique heritage, offer increased accessibility with the installation of new visitor facilities and provide a range of opportunities for learning and skills development.
+The successful completion of this major restoration project which was led by The Trust, has secured the conservation of the building’s unique heritage and provided a range of opportunities for learning and skills development.

 Scotland Street School Museum